With 50 years of operations under its belt, Ekofisk gets another life extension

 Jan-Arne Johansen, ConocoPhillips General Manager of Operated Assets Europe, commented: “After more than 50 years of activities, we extend our thanks to the authorities’ and governments’ trust in our operations, including the sound collaboration with our license partners.
 This milestone is a recognition of our work and long-term plans for continued development, aligned with the company’s vision first to come, last to leave.”

-ConocoPhillips further explained that the government’s latest lifetime extension acknowledges the significant remaining potential for resource development and new projects in the Greater Ekofisk Area.
-In addition, the company describes the area as an important hub for processing and transport of resources from many other fields in the North Sea.
+ConocoPhillips further highlights that the government’s latest lifetime extension acknowledges the significant remaining potential for resource development and new projects in the Greater Ekofisk Area.
+In addition, the company describes the area as an important hub for the processing and transport of resources from many other fields in the North Sea.

 “We continue to build on our HSE culture and ability to manage resources with new knowledge and technology, and we are finalizing the plan for development and operation of the Eldfisk North Project, expected to be submitted shortly.
 An extension of the production licenses is a premise for seeking approval for the project,” added Johansen.